jaretogarato/dpl-ta-assessment/readme.md

 <h1>DPL TA Technical</h1>

-<p>write a ruby method that takes in a word from the user and returns back the middle letter. (if the word has an even amount of letter return back the two letters)</p>
+<p>write a ruby method that takes in a word from the user and returns back the middle letter.
+(If the word has an even amount of letters return the middle two letters)</p>

 <ul>
-  <li>Feel free to utilize only resource</li>
+  <li>Feel free to utilize any resource</li>
   <li>Do not use other people as a resource</li>
 </ul>